 State Authorization Reciprocity Agreement (SARA)

-Lane College is a participating institution of the federally recognized national Council for State Authorization Reciprocity Agreement (NC-SARA), a voluntary regional approach to state oversight of distance education.
+Lane College participates in the State Authorization Reciprocity Agreement (NC-SARA), a voluntary regional approach to state oversight of distance education.
 Through NC-SARA membership, Lane College can deliver distance education courses and programs in NC-SARA member states.
 Forty-nine states, excluding California, are members of NC-SARA who adheres to a common set of standards for postsecondary distance education.

 Student Complaint Policy and Procedures